oscarbvf/meu_app_teste/README.md

 ## What I Learned

-- How to create a new Rails project
+- How to create a full-featured Rails application with scaffold-generated CRUD for posts and comments

+- How to implement authentication with Devise and customize its views for a consistent, modern UI using Tailwind CSS

-- How to use scaffold generators
+- How to add real-time toast notifications with Turbo Streams and Stimulus controllers

-- How to manage migrations and validations
+- How to enhance user experience with Turbo Frames and Stimulus for dynamic forms and inline updates

-- How to run tests with Minitest
+- How to implement authorization policies with Pundit

-- How to manage authentication with Devise
+- How to write basic tests with Minitest to ensure model validations and CRUD operations work correctly

-- How to configure, build and run the application with Docker
+- How to configure and run the application with Docker and manage dependencies with Importmap

 ## License